ASKAP and the SKA

 ASKAP Leading to the SKA

-ASKAP will pioneer and test revolutionary new technologies in areas of electrical engineering, digital systems, computing and signal transport.
-Key results and techniques generated through the development of ASKAP will contribute to the international SKA design and development effort.
+As one of three SKA precursors, ASKAP is pioneering revolutionary new technologies in areas of electrical engineering, digital systems, computing and signal transport.
+Key results and techniques generated through the development of ASKAP are contributing to the international SKA design and development effort.

 ASKAP's home, the remarkably radio-quiet Murchison Radio-astronomy Observatory (MRO), in the Mid West region of Western Australia, is where the SKA telescope infrastructure in Australia is to be centred.